A snow day at the festival Photo: Eoin Carey

-Allan Hunter and Bernard McLaverty discuss Cal Photo: Stuart Crawford
+Allan Hunter and Bernard McLaverty discuss Cal Photo: Max Crawford

 Although few of the expected special guests managed to make the journey, Frightfest was still enormously popular with viewers.
 There was a lot of love for B-movie production spoof Attack Of The Bat Monsters, introduced by Norah Greene (the daughter of director Kelly Greene, whom we interviewed just before the festival began).
 Pared-down zombie actioner Ravenous attracted praise and viewers couldn’t get enough of Cold Skin, with several saying that they intended to go out and buy the book it’s based on.